particle-iot/DeviceInfoLedger/README.md

 # DeviceInfoLedger

-This library perform two separate but related things:
+This library perform two separate but related things using two separate classes:

-- Store cloud-based configuration for devices
+- Store cloud-based configuration for devices (DeviceConfigLedger)
-- Store Particle device log data and device information in Ledger
+- Store Particle device log data and device information in Ledger (DeviceInfoLedger)

+You can use the cloud-based configuration without using the DeviceInfoLedger, if desired.
+You can also use the DeviceInfoLedger with a local configuration, not using the remote configuration option.

 ## Cloud-based configuration